Rearranged Stochastic Heat Equation: Introduction

-The reader may also wonder about higher dimensional extensions.
+The reader may wonder about higher dimensional extensions.
 Although this is indeed a natural equation, we think it is useful to recall that many of the aforementioned works (notably those concerning the construction of a Wasserstein diffusion) are also in one dimension.
 From this point of view, this limitation in our model should not come as a surprise.
-As for the possible ways to extend the construction to the case $d \geq 2$, the difficulty we would face in extending our results to the higher dimension is the choice of the rearrangement.
-Whilst the notion of rearrangement is simple in one dimension, the multi-dimensional case is far more complicated.
-One possibility is to use the tools of optimal transport (\cite{BrenierPolar}), but this perspective is open at this stage.
+As for the possible ways to extend the construction to the case $d \geq 2$, one possibility is to use the tools of optimal transport (\cite{BrenierPolar}), but this perspective is open at this stage.
 The reader may also worry about the fact that, in dimension $d \geq 2$, the stochastic heat equation (when driven by the Laplace operator) requires a coloured noise, of a higher regularity than what we use here.
 In fact, this would be only the case if we considered the stochastic heat equation on a space of dimension $d$ (typically the $d$-dimensional torus).
 Actually, our belief is that we could define the stochastic heat equation on the $1d$ torus, but regard it as a system of $d$ equations.
-That said, another possibility could be to replace the Laplacian by another operator, the Laplacian being chosen here for convenience (many calculations or intermediate properties rely on this choice).
-Whilst we think that the generalisation to other operators with similar smoothing properties is feasible, it would nevertheless deserve a rigorous verification.
+That said, another possibility could be to replace the Laplacian by another operator.

 4pt